jeremyjcheng/recipe_rating_predictor/README.md

 <iframe
     src="graphs/fig_7.html"
-    width="800"
+    width="1000"
-    height="600"
+    height="800"
     frameborder="0"
 ></iframe>

 Next we want to see the relationship between filtered cooking time (times <= 250) and average recipe rating:
 <iframe
     src="graphs/fig_5.html"
-    width="800"
+    width="1000"
-    height="600"
+    height="800"
     frameborder="0"
 ></iframe>

 We also want to see the relationship between log cooking time and average recipe rating:
 <iframe
     src="graphs/fig_6.html"
-    width="800"
+    width="1000"
-    height="600"
+    height="800"
     frameborder="0"
 ></iframe>

-Finally, we want to see what the mean average recipe rating looks like for quick and non-quick recipes:
+Finally, we want to see what the mean average recipe rating looks like for quick and non-quick recipes:<br>
 |   is_quick |    mean |   count |
 |-----------:|--------:|--------:|
 |          0 | 4.60937 |   44108 |